 You've found, one way or another, my academic homepage, on which are described my various endeavours in the world of medieval history.
 Here you can find out what I've done, what I'm doing, and some of what else is out there.

 I've been a student of early medieval history (that is, before c.
 1100) since the first year of my undergraduate degree.
 It's now a number of years later, I have that, a Masters, a doctorate and I still haven't had enough.
-After many years, arguably too many, love the place though I do, working in Cambridge, on coins and medals for a living and on medieval power relations for fun, I then spent three years in the excellent company of the Queen's College, Oxford teaching medieval history in most of its forms and keeping up the research and then taught for a short while in the University of Birmingham.
-Now, however, the coins have claimed me back and I currently rejoice in the title of Interim Curator of Coins at the Barber Institute of Fine Arts, which leaves me still in Birmingham but having to readjust to office hours.
+Thankfully, the University of Leeds have seen fit to give me employment as a Lecturer in Early Medieval History.
+I came there via many years working in Cambridge, on coins and medals for a living and on medieval power relations for fun, via some time in the excellent company of the Queen's College, Oxford and a short while teaching at in the University of Birmingham, after which the coins claimed me back for a year at the Barber Institute of Fine Arts as Interim Curator of Coins, whence I came to Leeds.

 If I've piqued your interest, feel free to browse the links at the left.
-Some are intended for students, and some for researchers; the CV is intended for anyone who'd like to see me do this, or one of my various tried and tested courses, in their classrooms rather than the ones where I'm currently doing so.
-Meanwhile I hope that whatever you're doing is as much fun as what I am.
+Some are intended for students, and some for researchers; the CV is a more professional account of the career I've just described.
+Meanwhile I hope that whatever you're doing is as much fun as what I am!

-If this seems to be out-of-date, by the way, although I hope to avoid that, I can also be found on Academia.edu and I run a rewardingly well-regarded blog on Wordpress, both of which are likely to be more up to the minute (albeit that, at time of writing, the blog is slowly decreasing a massive backlog in its reportage).
+If this seems to be out-of-date, by the way, although I hope to avoid that, I can also be found on Academia.edu and I run a sporadic but rewardingly well-regarded blog on Wordpress, both of which may be more up to the minute.
 If you're determined to reach me here, my e-mail address is tucked away in the left-hand sidebar, but it is defensive about spam.
-My institutional address, which comprises my first initial, a dot, my surname in lower case and then @bham.ac.uk, will likely respond better.
+My institutional address, which comprises my first initial, a dot, my surname in lower case and then @leeds.ac.uk, will likely respond better.